 Top 11 Dos and Don’ts of Trimming Blunt Bangs At Home

 Okay, so we’re looking at the top 11 of these going from least to most important.
 Or the nitty gritty you must pay attention to if you’re going to have success with DIY fringe trimming.

 There’s a lot of good stuff here so let’s get into it.
 Ready?

 #11 Do style your bangs before cutting.
 To speed drying set the dryer on – medium heat low air.
 In no time you’ll be done.

-Oh and if you want more answers to the “What is the best way to blow dry bangs?” question, well, you probably should read our popular article that shares the 411 on that and then some
+For those wanting more answers to the “What is the best way to blow dry bangs?” question, well, you probably should read our popular article that shares the 411 on doing that and then some

 #10 Do fine tooth comb your hair to get rid of tangles and get it super straight and primed to be snipped.